 - Intercourse with You: He's made his fair share of sex songs; "Reverse Cowgirl" is perhaps the most explicit, being named after a sex position and all, while "Can't Believe It" is a more romantic song that combines the sexuality with a surprising level of emotional intimacy (being a Surprisingly Gentle Song for both himself and guest rapper Lil Wayne.)
+One of his earlier songs, "Backseat Action", is about his overwhelming desire to have sex with his girl in their car.
 "Rap Song" is a song about having sex to... well... rap songs.

 - Nice Hat: From about 2008-2010, T-Pain wore a variety of colorful top-hats for his music videos and live appearances.
 After 2010, he autographed all the hats, sold them all on Ebay, and donated the proceeds to charity.